About Us

 Director of Operations

 Connie is a Co-Founder and Director of Operations at the Bellevue Trauma Recovery Center (BTRC).
-She earned her doctorate degree in Counseling Psychology from Northwest University and holds licenses in Colorado (LPC) and Washington (LMHC).
+She earned her doctorate degree in Counseling Psychology from Northwest University and holds licenses in Colorado, Oregon (LPC) and Washington (LMHC).
 Her career spans roles in pediatric behavioral healthcare, intensive in-patient programs, university counseling centers, and private practice.
 Connie specializes in neuro-affirming care, advocating for undersupported groups such as neurodiverse individuals within the autism community, women, late-life identified individuals, and BIPOC communities.
 Her unique specialities include betrayal trauma, navigating the complexities of neurodivergence, and compulsive or addictive behaviors including sex and technology based addictions.

 Read More »

 Connie is a Co-Founder and Director of Operations at the Bellevue Trauma Recovery Center (BTRC).
-She earned her doctorate degree in Counseling Psychology from Northwest University and holds licenses in Colorado (LPC) and Washington (LMHC).
+She earned her doctorate degree in Counseling Psychology from Northwest University and holds licenses in Colorado, Oregon (LPC) and Washington (LMHC).
 Her career spans roles in pediatric behavioral healthcare, intensive in-patient programs, university counseling centers, and private practice.
 Connie specializes in neuro-affirming care, advocating for undersupported groups such as neurodiverse individuals within the autism community, women, late-life identified individuals, and BIPOC communities.
 Her unique specialities include betrayal trauma, navigating the complexities of neurodivergence, and compulsive or addictive behaviors including sex and technology based addictions.

 Connie takes a holistic and affirming approach to treatment, always considering the unique needs of each individual.
 Her expertise includes guiding individuals through challenges such as infidelity, problematic pornography use, and compulsive behaviors, while also addressing sensory needs, social needs, regulation skills, and communication styles.